Lint Rules

 Description

-Pandoc and Quarto pass HTML named entities like … through to the output unchanged, so a typo (&ellips;) or a missing trailing semicolon (&numero instead of №) silently produces wrong output.
-This rule flags two conservative cases:
+Pandoc and Quarto pass HTML named entities like &hellip; through to the output unchanged, so a typo (&ellips;) or a missing trailing semicolon (&numero instead of &numero;) silently produces wrong output.
+This rule flags three conservative cases:

 • &NAME; where NAME is not in the HTML5 named-entity table.